AgnivaC/SubsampledLogisticRegression/README.md

 ### Technical Appendix

-Technical Appendix of the paper can be found it <tt>TechnicalAppendix.pdf</tt>.
+Technical Appendix of the paper can be found in <tt>TechnicalAppendix.pdf</tt>.

 ### Datasets